 The main sources of revenue for the Magazines segment are advertising sales, newsstand sales and subscription revenues.
 On April 1, 2010, the Government of Canada launched the Canada Periodical Fund ("CPF").
 The CPF provides financial assistance to the Canadian magazine and non-daily newspaper industries so they can continue to produce and distribute Canadian content.
 TVA Publications and Publications Charron benefit from this program.
-All assistance related to this program amounted to 12.7% of the segment's operating revenues for fiscal 2017.
+All assistance related to this program amounted to 15% of the segment's operating revenues for fiscal 2018.
 The downward trend in the publishing market and the increase in media diversity remain significant issues affecting the sector's performance.
 Nevertheless, the strength of trademarks of the Corporation brings new business opportunities.

 The Magazine segment of the Corporation experiences seasonality due to, among other factors, seasonal advertising patterns and influences on people's reading habits.
-Because the Corporation depends on the sale of advertising and on newsstand sales for a significant portion of its revenues, operating results are sensitive to prevailing economic conditions including changes in local, regional and national economic conditions, particularly as they may affect its sources of revenue.
+Its operating results are sensitive to prevailing economic conditions including changes in local, regional and national economic conditions because the Corporation depends on the sale of advertising and on newsstand sales for a significant portion of its revenues.